-Ferry Athens to Mykonos
+Ferry from Athens to Mykonos

 There are two options for those who wish to travel by ferry from Athens to Mykonos.
 The first starting point is from the port of Piraeus in western Athens, while the second one from the port of Rafina in the eastern part of Greece’s capital.
 It is worth mentioning that the crossings take place on a daily basis with frequent connections especially in high-season months (March to October).
 However, in the low season there are only conventional ships operating while in summer, high-speeds and catamarans are added to the route.

-Depending on the vessel, stopovers and the port that you are starting from, getting from Rafina or Piraeus to Mykonos can last from 2.30 to 5.30 hours.
-Large conventional ships are way slower than high-speeds and catamarans but they are operating all year long and give you the opportunity to book a cabin or enjoy the trip in big lounges or on an open sunny deck with bars and restaurants while the fast ones have only airtype seats, a snack bar, getting out is not allowed during the journey and are beginning in March until late October.
+Traveling from Athens to Mykonos with conventional ships is a very pleasant way of transportation since they are large, are operating all year long and give you the opportunity to book a cabin or enjoy the trip in big lounges or on an open sunny deck with bars but are way slower than high speeds and catamarans.
+The total time they require to reach Mykonos is 4-5 hours.
+High speeds which are fast ferries, have only airtype seats, a snack bar and getting out is not allowed during the journey but they reduce the ferry duration between Athens and Mykonos to 2.5 hours with a little higher cost.

 Starting point Piraeus or Rafina?